 - C2 and Day Unit – Inpatient and outpatient regional facility for Paediatric Oncology and Haematology patients aged 0-16.
 General medical patients are also admitted to C2.

-- PICU is a regional unit that covers all paediatric specialities requiring intensive or high dependency care from 0-16 years.
+- PICU is a regional retrieval unit that covers all paediatric specialities requiring intensive or high dependency care from 0-16 years.

 - Charles Wolfson Ward – Babies under the age of 1 year with general medical and surgical requirements.
 This unit enhances the patient pathways between NICU/SCBU and the children’s wards.